spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/01-model-profile.md

 ## Prerequisites

 - Ensure all required provider images are created and uploaded to the respective registry.
-Refer to the EdgeForge [Build Images](/clusters/edge/edgeforge-workflow/build-images) guide for guidance.
+Refer to the EdgeForge [Build Images](/clusters/edge/edgeforge-workflow/build-images) guide for details.

 ## Enablement